scottgriv/GitHub-User-Info/README.md

 This dynamic web application leverages the GitHub API to provide a comprehensive and interactive search experience, enabling users to effortlessly find and explore profiles of both individual developers and organizations on GitHub.
 Featuring a sleek, user-friendly interface built with Angular, the application not only displays basic profile information but also offers insights into repositories, contributions, and activity timelines, allowing for in-depth understanding of a user's or organization's coding journey and open-source contributions.
 - Built with GitHub API and Angular.
 - View a demo of the project on GitHub Pages **[Here](https://scottgriv.github.io/GitHub-User-Info)**.
+- A helpful Postman Collection is included in the `/docs/api` folder.

 <div align="center">
     <a href="https://scottgriv.github.io/GitHub-User-Info" target="_blank">